tinacms/tinacms-site/content/blog/creating-markdown-drafts.md

 ### That’s it!

 We successfully added ‘draft-mode’ to a simple blog.
-Now this configuration might look slightly different depending on your site, but feel free to reference the [TinaCMS-site](https://github.com/tinacms/tinacms-site) repo to see this feature in action on a more complicated site.
+Now this configuration might look slightly different depending on your site, but feel free to reference the [TinaCMS-site](https://github.com/tinacms/tinacms-site) repo, specifically the blog template, to see this feature in action on a more complicated site.